forrestchu/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-spytest-testplan.md

 This test case focuses on
 1. Basic SRv6 VPN functionality verification
 2. Loading time / withdraw time measurement to secure the enhancement result.

+### test_srvpn_performance_1M (global IPv6 case)
+Similar than test_srvpn_performance_2M, except we use the traffic generateor to publish 1M global IPv6 routes.
+On DUTs, we use port's global IPv6 address to peer with the traffic generator, a.k.a, no vrf case.

 ## SRv6 Policy Test Cases (Total 10 cases)
 Note: Due to we don't have SBFD hardware offload enabled, we can't have high scale SBFD sessions to protect high number of cpaths.
 We apply work around either config less SBFD sessions or not config SBFD sessions.
 This work around would be removed once SBFD hardware offload is supported.